icopy-site/awesome/docs/awesome/awesome-aws.md

 ### Security and Identity Services

 * [Certificate Manager](https://aws.amazon.com/certificate-manager/) - Lets you easily provision, manage, and deploy SSL/TLS certificates for use with AWS services.
-* [Cloudhttps://github.com/donnemartin/awesome-aws/blob/master/HSM](https://aws.amazon.com/cloudhsm/) - Helps meet corporate, contractual and regulatory compliance requirements for data security by using dedicated Hardware Security Module (https://github.com/donnemartin/awesome-aws/blob/master/HSM) appliances within the AWS cloud.
+* [CloudHSM](https://aws.amazon.com/cloudhsm/) - Helps meet corporate, contractual and regulatory compliance requirements for data security by using dedicated Hardware Security Module (HSM) appliances within the AWS cloud.
 * [Directory Service](https://aws.amazon.com/directoryservice/) - A managed service that allows you to connect your resources with an existing on-premises Microsoft Active Directory or to set up a new, stand-alone directory in the AWS Cloud.
-* [Identity and Access Management (https://github.com/donnemartin/awesome-aws/blob/master/IAM)](https://aws.amazon.com/iam/) - An implicit service, the authentication infrastructure used to authenticate access to the various services.
+* [Identity and Access Management (IAM)](https://aws.amazon.com/iam/) - An implicit service, the authentication infrastructure used to authenticate access to the various services.
 * [Inspector](https://aws.amazon.com/inspector/) - An automated security assessment service that helps improve the security and compliance of applications deployed on AWS.
-* [Key Management Service (https://github.com/donnemartin/awesome-aws/blob/master/KMS)](https://aws.amazon.com/kms/) - A managed service that makes it easy for you to create and control the encryption keys used to encrypt your data.
+* [Key Management Service (KMS)](https://aws.amazon.com/kms/) - A managed service that makes it easy for you to create and control the encryption keys used to encrypt your data.
 * [Shield](https://aws.amazon.com/shield/) - Managed DDoS Protection.
 * [WAF](https://aws.amazon.com/waf/) - A web application firewall service that monitors and manages CloudFront distributions.

 ### Internet of Things Service

-* [IoT](https://aws.amazon.com/iot/) - Enables secure, bi-directional communication between internet-connected things (https://github.com/donnemartin/awesome-aws/blob/master/such as sensors, actuators, embedded devices, or smart appliances) and the AWS cloud over MQTT and HTTP.
+* [IoT](https://aws.amazon.com/iot/) - Enables secure, bi-directional communication between internet-connected things (such as sensors, actuators, embedded devices, or smart appliances) and the AWS cloud over MQTT and HTTP.

 ### Mobile Services